ptsteadman/notebook/essays/gray-man-style.md

 One comment on a survival YouTube video points out that as a black man, "trying to be a gray man will be difficult in far too many places in this country."

-A response to this comment seems to echo the advice given to black men in everyday life: try to be dismissed.
-The response links to a Vice article where two British men discover that wearing neon hi-vis vests allows them to escape attention and access restricted areas.
+Another commentor responds with advice that echoes advice sometimes given to black men in everyday life: try to be dismissed.
+The commentor links to a Vice article where two British men discover that wearing neon hi-vis vests allows them to escape attention and access restricted areas.
 [26]

 For minorities in America, the acts necessary to survive disaster are often criminalized or demonized.
-The most dramatic example of this phenomenon occured in hurricane Katrina, where black families wading through the water with supplies were infamously described as "looting" while white families were described as "finding".
-This bias also occured in reality.
+Many dramatic examples of this phenomenon occured during hurricane Katrina, when black families wading through the water with supplies were infamously described as "looting" while white families were described as "finding".
 [21] Police from the wealthy community of Gretna fired shots over the heads of families trying to flee over a bridge into their community, a stark example of how borders can suddenly form in disaster.
 In another case, police killed an unarmed child and a mentally disabled man who were attempting to make their way over a bridge to a family friend's home.
 The officers were only prosecuted in 2012, after a cover-up that spanned years.

-Many gray man theorists note that in a disaster, it's usually best to stay at home, and that being gray is a response to situations where one has to "traverse areas outside your home for various reasons".
-[19] These reasons generally include "supply runs" and "information gathering".
+Gray man theorists often note that in a disaster, it's usually best to stay at home.
+Being gray is a response to situations where one has to "traverse areas outside your home for various reasons", such as  "supply runs" and "information gathering".
+[19]

 In a post-SHTF world, wouldn't an armed person with survival skills on a "supply run" be a dangerous predator?

-Being a *white* gray man works, because it allows a white person to hoard his or her weapons and supplies, but still be considered a victim worthy of assistance.
-Just as affecting a folksy down-to-earthness helps people like George Bush and Warren Buffet retain power, affecting a dorky harmlessness while keeping one's assets hidden will be a powerful strategy for the 21st century.
+Being a *white* gray man is works well, because it allows a white person to hoard his or her weapons and supplies, but still be considered a victim worthy of assistance.
+Just as affecting a folksy down-to-earthness helps people like George Bush and Warren Buffet retain power and goodwill, affecting a dorky harmlessness while keeping one's assets hidden will be a powerful strategy for the 21st century.

 ---

-Some aspects of the left accelerationist project (or "l/acc") are reminiscent of the gray man ethos.
+Some aspects of left accelerationism (or "l/acc") are reminiscent of the gray man ethos.
 For example, here's a quote from the "Accelerationist Manifesto":

 "The fetishisation of openness, horizontality, and inclusion of much of today's 'radical' left set the stage for ineffectiveness.
 Secrecy, verticality, and